david-knott/moderncompilerinjava/CURRENT.md

 I cloned the bit sets prior to using them and this fixed the problem.
 I may still implement by own BitSet class that provides a functional interface.

-Implementing the reverse live out calculation.
+Implemented the reverse live out calculation.

+Figured out the example in the book is not identical to my test.
+The book contains a node the has both use / def and is also a target for a jump.
+The assem language doesn't support this and this introduce an extra node into the equations.

 TODO: Implement BitSet class with functional interface, so that or / and / andNot return a new BitSet rather than modifying the calling instance.